NyteshadeXT/PF2e-Vault/8) Adventures/4A - Glowstone Caverns (D177).md

 **Flowstone Ledges:** These are 5 feet high, with the exception of the larger ledge to the east, which has a 10-foot-high ridge on one side.
 Moving into a higher square costs 2 squares of movement.
 Creatures on a ledge gain a +1 bonus to melee and ranged attack rolls against lower enemies.
 A creature on top of the 10-foot-high ridge is not considered adjacent to a creature at ground level.

+> [!tip]+ Treasure
-**Treasure:** The hexer carries a staff sheathed in glowmetal.
+> The hexer carries a staff sheathed in [[glowmetal-weapon-hb|Glowmetal Staff]].
 This functions as a +1 magic staff but is tainted by the influence of the meteorite.
-The first time in an encounter that the staff’s wielder uses an arcane attack power through it, he or she must make a DC 12 Endurance check.
-If the check fails, the wielder gains an unsightly disfigurement.
-If the check fails by 5 or more, the wielder’s mind is strained by the weird emanations of the glowmetal.
-He or she takes a permanent –1 penalty to Will defense; this penalty is cumulative with each such failure.
-A single Remove Affliction ritual removes all disfigurements and penalties.
-The hexer also possesses a madstone, a treated nodule of glowmetal.
+The hexer also possesses a [[madstone-hb|Madstone]], a treated nodule of glowmetal.

 # Encounter 2 - Bat Cave
 **Encounter Difficulty:** Moderate (90 xp)